tomsl123/suse24-api-exercise/README.md

    - Use the predefined functions `read` and `write` from `src/tools/json-files.js` to read and write data to/from the JSON files.
    - Calling `write('filename.json')` with a filename that does not exist, will create a new file.

-4. **API Endpoints:**
+4. **Implement API endpoints**
+   - Implement API endpoint to authenticate, retrieve questions, start game runs and provide answer to questions for a game run

+5. **Prove Endpoint work correctly with API tests**
+   - Use jest and supertest to write tests, proving your code works correctly

+## API Endpoint Descriptions

-   - **POST /authenticate**
+**POST /authenticate**
-      - Accepts the username:password combination as a base64-encoded string in the Authorization header using the "Basic" scheme.
+  - Accepts the username and password via "HTTP Basic" authentication scheme.
-      - On successful authentication, returns a JSON Web Token (JWT) which clients will use to access subsequent API endpoints.
+  - On successful authentication, returns a JSON Web Token (JWT), which clients will use to access API endpoints subsequently.
   - If authentication fails, returns a 401 Unauthorized status with a relevant message.
   - Authorization: All users (authenticated or not) can access this endpoint.

-   - **GET /questions**
+**GET /questions**
  - Retrieve the properties `id`, `question`, and `options` of all questions stored in `data/questions.json`.
  - Authorization: All users (authenticated or not) can access this endpoint.

-   - **GET /questions/{questionId}**
+**GET /questions/{questionId}**
  - Retrieve the properties `id`, `question`, and `options` for a specific question by its UUID.
+Omit `correctAnswer`in response.
  - If the `questionId` does not exist, respond with a `404 Not Found` HTTP status code.
  - Authorization: All users (authenticated or not) can access this endpoint.

-  - **POST /game-runs**
+**POST /game-runs**
-     - Create a new game run of the following scheme:
+ - Create a new game run and store it with the following schema:
-        - ```js
+     ```js
       {
-             id: "3d13ee89-f02b-4783-bb0e-c2d441a62b4b", // UUID
+         "id": "3d13ee89-f02b-4783-bb0e-c2d441a62b4b", // UUID
-             userId: "569e9f4f-6e91-4ebb-87a5-8fc74d057f31", // The user's ID
+         "userId": "569e9f4f-6e91-4ebb-87a5-8fc74d057f31", // The user's ID
-             createdAt: 1715003838, // Current timestamp
+         "createdAt": 1715003838, // Current timestamp
-             responses: {} // Empty hash object for now }
+         "responses": {} // Empty hash object for now
+      }
       ```
  - Request body: empty.
-     - Returns the newly created `runId`.
+ - Response body: the **ID** of the newly created run (`runId`).
  - Authorization: Only authenticated users can access this endpoint.

-  - **POST /game-runs/{runId}/answers**
+**PUT /game-runs/{runId}/responses**
-     - Submit an answer to a specific question within a game run.
+  - Submit a response to specific questions within a game run.
-     - Request body: JSON object containing the `questionId` and the submitted `answerIndex`.
+  - Request body: JSON object containing the `questionId` and the submitted `answerIndex`, for example:
+     ```json
+      { "544db309-40cf-4dd8-8662-c10ed3502a5d" : "0"}
+      ```
-     - Updates the hash object in the specified run.
-Example after one submission:
+  - Updates the specified run in the `game-runs.json` file.
+Example after above submission:
-        - ```js
+      ```js
        {
-             id: "3d13ee89-f02b-4783-bb0e-c2d441a62b4b", // UUID
+          "id": "3d13ee89-f02b-4783-bb0e-c2d441a62b4b", // UUID of the run
-             userId: "569e9f4f-6e91-4ebb-87a5-8fc74d057f31", // The user's ID
+          "userName": "Iris", // The user name
-             createdAt: 1715003838, // Current timestamp
+          "createdAt": 1715003838, // Timestamp
-             responses: {
+          "responses": {
             "544db309-40cf-4dd8-8662-c10ed3502a5d": 0 // <questionId>: <answerIndex>
           }
        }
        ```
   - Authorization: Authenticated users can POST to this endpoint only if the referenced game run is owned by them.

-  - **GET /game-runs/{runId}/results**
+**GET /game-runs/{runId}/results**
   - Retrieve the results for a specific game run.
   - Returns a JSON object containing the game run's `id`, `createdAt`, `userId` and a hash object with `questionId`'s as keys and `boolan`'s as values (for correct, wrong answer respectively).
 Example:
-        - ```js
+      ```js
        {
-             id: "3d13ee89-f02b-4783-bb0e-c2d441a62b4b", // UUID
+          "id": "3d13ee89-f02b-4783-bb0e-c2d441a62b4b", // UUID
-             userId: "569e9f4f-6e91-4ebb-87a5-8fc74d057f31", // The user's ID
+          "userName": "Iris", // The user's ID
-             createdAt: 1715003838, // Current timestamp
+          "createdAt": 1715003838, // Current timestamp
-             responses: {
+          "responses": {
             "544db309-40cf-4dd8-8662-c10ed3502a5d": true, // Answered correctly
             "0c09e601-3f13-4d46-8895-6a03fff9d669": true // Answered correctly
             "e1963847-7a09-4a6f-9501-817a6aad0648": false // Answered incorrectly
           }
        }
        ```
   - Authorization: Authenticated users can GET this endpoint only if the referenced game run is owned by them.

 ## Additional Guidelines: